Were you injured in an accident that wasn't your fault?

 Yes.
 In reality, there are several factors that can have a bearing on whether a successful claim will be possible, such as the specific details of the accident or how close to the claim limitation date you are.

-We can give you a definitive answer over the phone.
-Speak to a legally trained expert now on 0800 612 7456.
-If you prefer, you can check your claim online with our Injury Claim Checker:
+We can give you a clearer answer over the phone.
+Speak to a legally trained expert now on 0800 376 1001.
+If you prefer, you can check your claim online with our Injury Claim Checker.

 The amount of money you could claim for your injury will depend on: